azerion/bluestack-sdk-android/upgrading.md

 #### Added

-The following librairies are required for the sdk
+The following libraries are required for the sdk

 - [Amazon.jar]
 - [Liverail.jar]
 - [FlurryAds.jar] and [FlurryAnalytics.jar]

-Don't forget to update the other librairies :
+Don't forget to update the other libraries :

 - Google-play-services_lib (com.google.android.gms:play-services:8.4.0)
 - [SmartAdServer-Android-SDK.jar]